 - 34. You can only transfer your Bond or part of a Bond with the consent of SAKURA.
-SAKURA will, for example, nor- 20 mally give consent in the case of the inheritance of Bonds on the death of a holder but not to any transfer which is by way of sale. - 35.
-SAKURA will not normally consent to a transfer: - (a) of less than 1,000,000 yens in Bonds; - (b) if the transferor(s) would as a result hold, whether solely or jointly, less than 1,000,000 yens in Bonds; - (c) if the transferee(s) would as a result hold, whether solely 30 or jointly, more than 1,000,000,000 yens in Bonds.
+SAKURA will, for example, normally give consent in the case of the inheritance of Bonds on the death of a holder but not to any transfer which is by way of sale. - 35.
+SAKURA will not normally consent to a transfer: - (a) of less than 1,000,000 yens in Bonds; - (b) if the transferor(s) would as a result hold, whether solely or jointly, less than 1,000,000 yens in Bonds; - (c) if the transferee(s) would as a result hold, whether solely or jointly, more than 1,000,000,000 yens in Bonds.

-Retention after the Fixed Rate Term
+Retention after the fixed rate term

-36. After the original term (or any further term for which interest is earned under this paragraph), a Bond may be eli- 35 gible to earn interest for a further term of the same length.
+- 36. After the original term (or any further term for which interest is earned under this paragraph), a Bond may be eligible to earn interest for a further term of the same length.
 The Treasury will decide whether this will apply and, if so, on what terms as to interest.
-SAKURA will write to the holder, at the last recorded address for the Bond, shortly before the end 40 of each term to tell them of the Treasury's decision.
+SAKURA will write to the holder, at the last recorded address for the Bond, shortly before the end of each term to tell them of the Treasury's decision.
 If a Bond is eligible for a further term the rate of interest will be applied automatically and will be guaranteed for the whole of the further term.
-The arrangements for paying or adding interest 45 will remain as for the previous term.
-Of course, the holder will remain free to cash in the Bond at any time (including for reinvestment into another Issue or another SAKURA product) under the normal rules for cashing in as set out in para- 50 Registrar and Form of Bonds graphs 25 and 26.
+The arrangements for paying or adding interest will remain as for the previous term.
+Of course, the holder will remain free to cash in the Bond at any time (including for reinvestment into another Issue or another SAKURA product) under the normal rules for cashing in as set out in paragraphs 25 and 26. - 37.
+The Bonds will mature and shall be payable in full on Apr.
+3, 2014 (the "Maturity Date").